Beaver-related problems and solutions

 - Similar to fencing trees, you can also paint the lower 4 feet with a mix of latex paint and sand.
 Beavers don't like to chew through the grit of the sand.

 - Plant species that beavers don't prefer.
 They do prefer willows and cottonwood.
-They are thought to generally avoid Pacific ninebark, Sitka spruce, the true firs, black twinberry, red elderberry, and cascara, especially the young sprouts.
+They may generally avoid Pacific ninebark, Sitka spruce, the true firs, black twinberry, red elderberry, and young cascara.